TheHeroBrine422/old-todo/README.md

 todo list web app made with nodejs.

-### Status: WIP
+### Status: Abandonded

-Currently working on other projects, might come back to this later.

-It probably needs to have a change in data formatting.
-Probably should switch to SQL rather then a JSON file.
+I started working on this at one point just to kind of mess around with some stuff and never finished it.
+I started working on a new version of this around 1.5 years later and wanted to start fresh.
+That repo is at https://github.com/TheHeroBrine422/todo